Spice (musician): 2020–2022: 10 and Emancipated

-2023-present: Health scare and Mirror 25
+2023–present: Health scare and Mirror 25

 Following a health scare in November, Spice returned to social media and on 14 March 2023, she posted pictures on her Twitter and Instagram depicting pregnancy, which quickly went viral in the next few hours.
-Rumors had circulated online for days regarding whether she was pregnant until the release of her song "God A Bless Me" on 17 March, and the accompanying music video in which she celebrated her "rebirth" after her hiatus.
-Spice took to Instagram Live later that day and broke down the full story of her ordeal, speaking on her dramatic weight loss, four surgeries, relearning to talk, walk and sing and briefly dying during a surgery in the Dominican Republic.
-A week after releasing "God A Bless Me", Spice released a gospel-reggae track "Spice Marley" and its accompanying music video to YouTube, paying tribute to her late father, Anthony Hamilton, who died in her youth.
+Rumors had circulated online for days regarding whether she was pregnant until the release of her song "God a Bless Me" on 17 March, and the accompanying music video in which she celebrated her "rebirth" after her hiatus.
+Spice took to Instagram Live later that day and broke down the full story of her ordeal, speaking on her weight loss, four surgeries, relearning to talk, walk and sing and briefly dying during a surgery in the Dominican Republic.
+A week after releasing "God a Bless Me", Spice released a gospel-reggae track "Spice Marley" and its accompanying music video to YouTube, paying tribute to her late father, Anthony Hamilton, who died in her youth.
 Spice made her long-anticipated return to stage following her six-month hiatus, taking the stage at the Start Di Fun Music Festival in the Cayman Islands.

 On 5 May 2023, Tamarac's Vice Mayor Marlon awarded Spice the Key to the Region of Florida in recognition of her work in music.
 At the 2023 BET Awards, she participated in a tribute performance for Lifetime Achievement Award recipient Busta Rhymes alongside fellow Jamaican artists Skillibeng and Dexta Daps.
-"Clap Clap", the lead single of Spice's 2022 album Emancipated, was featured in the premiere episode of the Netflix original series Survival of the Thickest "Keep Your Plants Watered, Bitch" which aired on 13 July 2023.
+"Clap Clap", the lead single of Spice's 2022 album Emancipated, was featured in the premiere episode of the Netflix original series Survival of the Thickest, "Keep Your Plants Watered, Bitch", which aired on 13 July 2023.

 Spice became the center of controversy when the Love & Hip Hop: Atlanta episode "Mena-ce to Society" aired in August.
 During a verbal altercation with co-star Erica Mena, Spice made comments on Mena's parenting and mentioned her son.
 Mena responded violently, flipping a table and attacking Spice.
 While leaving the establishment, Mena called Spice a "blue monkey" and insisted she should have died in surgery.
 The scene quickly went viral and ultimately resulted in Mena's removal from the show in September.

-Spice was featured on the single "WOW" on Masicka's second studio album Generation of Kings in December 2023.
+Spice was featured on the single "Wow" on Masicka's second studio album Generation of Kings in December 2023.

 In August 2024, Spice released her third studio album Mirror 25 via her own label, Spice Official Entertainment, under license to Empire Distribution.
-The album features guest appearances from Ky-Mani Marley, Busta Rhymes, Lola Brooke, Patoranking, Jada Kingdom, Pamputtae and Chronic Law In its lead single "Intro," features cameo voiceovers from Bounty Killer, Nicki Minaj and Vybz Kartel among others.
+The album features guest appearances from Ky-Mani Marley, Busta Rhymes, Lola Brooke, Patoranking, Jada Kingdom, Pamputtae and Chronic Law Its lead single "Intro" features cameo voiceovers from Bounty Killer, Nicki Minaj and Vybz Kartel among others.
 Spice released four singles leading up to the album's release: "2085 Tea", "Round Round" with Busta Rhymes, "Gangster" with Chronic Law and "Ex Boyfriend".

 In 2025, Spice was one of the headliners of Boomtown Fair.